OfficeDev/office-scripts-docs/docs/develop/external-calls.md

 ---
 title: 'External API call support in Office Scripts'
-description: 'Support and guidance for making external API calls in an Office Script.' ms.date: 05/17/2021
+description: 'Support and guidance for making external API calls in an Office Script.' ms.date: 05/21/2021
 localization_priority: Normal
 ---

 # External API call support in Office Scripts

-Script authors shouldn't expect consistent behavior when using [external APIs](https://developer.mozilla.org/docs/Web/API) during the platform's preview phase.
-As such, do not rely on external APIs for critical script scenarios.

-Calls to external APIs can be only be made through the Excel application, not through Power Automate [under normal circumstances](#external-calls-from-power-automate).
+Scripts support calls to external services.
+Use these services to supply data and other information to your workbook.

 > [!CAUTION]
 > External calls may result in sensitive data being exposed to undesirable endpoints.
 Your admin can establish firewall protection against such calls.

+> [!IMPORTANT]
+> Calls to external APIs can be only be made through the Excel application, not through Power Automate [under normal circumstances](#external-calls-from-power-automate).

 ## Configure your script for external calls